12AT7/segmentation_challenge/README.md

 * Detect shapes in the synthetic mask image using any standard computer vision algorithm.
 * Compute morphological feature vectors from the segmented shapes, and classify into categories such as `square` and `circle` using an algorithm of your choice.
+* Add more shapes until they overlap; can you detect and classify colliding shapes as neither squares nor circles?
 * Investigate the performance and degradations of the algorithm as the noise and shape density are varied.
 * Any other related quantitative investigation that you find interesting and shows off your strengths